SAP-samples/build-apps-enablement/UseCaseBuddy_Tutorial/Start/build-use-case-buddy.md

 ### Import the templates for SAP Build Work Zone Advanced Edition

-In the third part of the Use Case Buddy the submitted ideas will get forwarded and displayed on a SAP Build Work Zone Advanced Edition site.
+If you decide to save the ideas from Use Case Buddy app in a Work Zone site, you can use the SAP Build Centre of Exellence Toolkit which is a workspace built using SAP Build Work Zone.
 The following step is all about importing a template site for this project.
-You can also do it with any other SAP Build Work Zone Advanced Edition site.
+But can also integrate any other workspace on SAP Build Work Zone Advanced Edition.

 1. Follow along this [tutorial](https://developers.sap.com/tutorials/build-digital-coe.html) to import and build your "Digital CoE". **Please note:** You only need to do step 1 and 2 for the Use Case Buddy.
 Of course you can still follow the other steps afterwards ...

-### Setup SAP Build Work Zone Advanced Edition to SAP Build Process Automation
+###  Connect SAP Build Process Automation to SAP Build Work Zone Advanced Edition

-In this step you'll connect SAP Build WorkZone Advanced Edition with the Forum APIs from your SAP Build Process Automation automation and the Action Project.
-We will also see how to post a new Idea to an already established Forum in SAP Build Work Zone Advanced Edition from an Action Project.
+You can use an **Action project** in SAP Build Process automation to connect with any service.
+In this step you will explore how you can create an action project to create new ideas in Forums of the workspace in SAP Build Work Zone.

 Let's get started!